lerrandz/lerrandz.github.io/index.md

 # We help you scale.
 ## Whether it is from an idea to a project, from a user to a million, from a server to a 100, we are here to make it happen.

-Lerrand is a small team of consultants specialized in distributed systems engineering, with a broad skillset combining process management, site reliabilit engineering, and software engineering.
+Lerrand is a small team of consultants specialized in distributed systems engineering, with a broad skillset combining process management, site reliability engineering, and software engineering.
 We can help you bootstrap your idea in no time!